alicevillar/sfa_api/README.md

 >  * STEP 1 - USER NAVIGATION: Users can consume the API using the demo key (Demo_Key_SFA_Trial) even when they are not registered.
 >  * STEP 2 - REGISTRATION: For user registration there are four parameters: first name, last name, email and password.
 >  * STEP 3 - AUTHENTICATION KEY: After registration, user receives an authentication key.
 >  * STEP 4 - CONSUME THE API: With the authentication key, the user is only able to download pictures.
-In this case, the returns JSON-formatted data.
+In this case returns JSON-formatted data.
 >  * STEP 5 - GDPR: Registered users are able to see his or her stored personal details and delete it from our database (for GDPR compliance)

 ## 3.2.
 Activity Diagrams